sabriozgur/scrapin/README.md

 Usage: python3 main.py --help

-Domain parameter might not return requested amount of entry due to result containing less urls
+Query might not return not return requested amount of entry due to results containing less urls

 Example commands for reference: